okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/event-hooks/index.md

 Only `ACTIVE` and `VERIFIED` event hooks can receive events from Okta.

-A timeout of 3 seconds is enforcd on all outbound requests, with one retry in the event of a timeout or an error response from the remote system.
+A timeout of 3 seconds is enforced on all outbound requests, with one retry in the event of a timeout or an error response from the remote system.
 If a successful response has not been received after that, a 400 error is returned with more information about what failed.

 ##### Request Example